The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Coherent emission by bunches

-where $\theta_{\rm in}$ is the angle between the incident photon momentum and the electron momentum, $\nu_{\rm in}$ and $\nu$ denote the frequencies of the incident and scattered waves, respectively.
-Let us take the same emission location as the curvature radiation model, the balance between acceleration and ICS radiation cooling requires \citep{Zhang21}
+where $\theta_{i}$ is the angle between the incident photon momentum and the electron momentum, $\nu_{i}$ and $\nu$ denote the frequencies of the incident and scattered waves, respectively.
+The balance between acceleration and ICS radiation cooling requires